-Sustainable places to live which meet our needs:

-Population projections indicate significant new demand for housing over the Plan period due to natural growth and migration

-Land availability is scarce, particularly Previously Developed Land

-Cooperate with our neighbours to locate a significant amount of Redditch's unmet requirements in adjoining Districts

-Creating and sustaining a green environment:

-Redditch is located within a highly sensitive landscape with the town's growth now nearing its natural limits

-Redditch has a lot of distinctive green features which define Redditch as unique such as open spaces and Green Infrastructure network which needs to be protected

-• Locating growth in places to limit outcommuting, make best use of existing highway infrastructure and promote sustainable transport options

-Creating a Borough where businesses can thrive:

-• Dealing with high rates of vacancy and B1 office units not fit for purpose

-• Need to focus on catering for internal employer demand for business types

-Improving the vitality and viability of Redditch Town Centre and District Centres: There are areas in Redditch Town Centre that are in decline and need regeneration Redditch's former New Town District Centres are suffering from safety, safety perception issues and other issues relating to the poor quality of the physical environment
+- Sustainable places to live which meet our needs: - Population projections indicate significant new demand for housing over the Plan period due to natural growth and migration - Land availability is scarce, particularly Previously Developed Land - Cooperate with our neighbours to locate a significant amount of Redditch's unmet requirements in adjoining Districts - Creating and sustaining a green environment: - Redditch is located within a highly sensitive landscape with the town's growth now nearing its natural limits - Redditch has a lot of distinctive green features which define Redditch as unique such as open spaces and Green Infrastructure network which needs to be protected - Locating growth in places to limit outcommuting, make best use of existing highway infrastructure and promote sustainable transport options - Creating a Borough where businesses can thrive: - Dealing with high rates of vacancy and B1 office units not fit for purpose - Need to focus on catering for internal employer demand for business types - Improving the vitality and viability of Redditch Town Centre and District Centres: - There are areas in Redditch Town Centre that are in decline and need regeneration - Some District Centres suffer from safety, safety perception issues and other issues relating to the poor quality of the physical environment

-Protecting and enhancing Redditch's historic environment:

-Redditch has a rich needle-making heritage and historic buildings of local importance to protect

-Creating safe and attractive places to live and work:

-• Redditch suffers from a poor perception of crime, anti-social behaviour and the design of some areas can be improved to help reverse this perception

-Promoting Redditch's community wellbeing:

-• Health of the residents of Redditch needs to be improved
+- Protecting and enhancing Redditch's historic environment: - Redditch has a rich needle-making heritage and historic buildings of local importance to protect - Creating safe and attractive places to live and work - Redditch suffers from a poor perception of crime and anti-social behaviour.
+The implementation of improved design or designing out crime can help reverse this perception. - Promoting Redditch's community well-being: - Health of the residents of Redditch needs to be improved